MaxJLerman/node-express-mongodb-bootcamp/natours/README.md

 Navigate to the drive where MongoDB was installed.
 In my case, its Local Disk C.

-Create a new folder called "data"
+Create a new folder called "data":

 ```
 USER@DESKTOP MINGW64 /c
 $ mkdir data
 ```

-Inside the "data" folder, create a new folder called "db"
+Inside the "data" folder, create a new folder called "db":

 ```
 USER@DESKTOP MINGW64 /c/data